-Contango manages two income products that are targeted at the direct and intermediary market - the Switzer Higher Yield Fund (Managed Fund) (SHYF) and the Switzer Dividend Growth Fund (Quoted Managed Fund) (SWTZ).
+Contango has two income products that are targeted at the direct and intermediary market - the Switzer Higher Yield Fund (Managed Fund) (SHYF) and the Switzer Dividend Growth Fund (Quoted Managed Fund) (SWTZ).

-During FY2021 Contango announced its partnership with two best of breed investment managers to manage products with retail interest in the advised and self-directed markets.
+During FY2021, Contango announced that it had partnered with two best of breed investment managers to manage these products with retail interest in the advised and self-directed markets.